 Volunteers monitor bacteria levels in local streams on a monthly basis.
 Find out more information on bacteria in Arlington’s streams as well as links to our data.

-If a stream appears to be discolored, visit the Report Stream Pollution page.
+If a stream appears to be polluted or discolored, visit the Report Stream Pollution page.
 The images on this page may help you determine the cause of the discoloration and whether you should call the Emergency Communications Center (703-558-2222).